×

 We asked expats in Rio Dulce what banks they use and there advice about banking.
 They advised:

 "Before retiring in Rio Dulce, expats should know that Spanish is the primary language spoken, so learning the language or having a basic understanding would be beneficial.
 The cost of living is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities may not be as advanced as in your home country, so it's crucial to have a good health insurance plan.
 The climate is tropical, hot and humid, which may require some adjustment.
 The local cuisine is a mix of Mayan, Spanish, Caribbean and African influences, and while delicious, it may take some time for your digestive system to adjust.
 Safety can be a concern in certain areas, so it's important to research and choose your living location wisely.
 It's also recommended to understand the local customs and traditions to integrate into the community better.
 The pace of life is slower, which can be a significant change from a fast-paced Western lifestyle.
 The local currency is the Guatemalan Quetzal, and it's essential to understand the exchange rates and banking options.
 Lastly, it's crucial to understand the visa and residency requirements for living in Guatemala long-term.
-It's recommended to consult with a legal expert or immigration consultant to ensure you have all the necessary paperwork and meet all the requirements," explained one expat living in Rio Dulce, Guatemala.
+It's recommended to consult with a legal expert or immigration consultant to ensure you have all the necessary paperwork and meet all the requirements," said one expat in Rio Dulce.

 What do expats in Rio Dulce appreciate most about the local culture?

 "Expats in Rio Dulce often appreciate the warm and welcoming nature of the local people.
 They are known for their friendliness and willingness to help, making newcomers feel at home.
 The rich Mayan heritage and culture, visible in the local traditions, festivals, and architecture, is another aspect that expats find fascinating.
 The slower pace of life is also appreciated, offering a break from the hustle and bustle of city life.
 The local cuisine, featuring fresh seafood and traditional Guatemalan dishes, is another highlight for many expats.
-Lastly, the natural beauty of Rio Dulce, with its lush landscapes, rivers, and wildlife, is something that expats deeply appreciate," said one expat in Rio Dulce.
+Lastly, the natural beauty of Rio Dulce, with its lush landscapes, rivers, and wildlife, is something that expats deeply appreciate," said one expat who made the move to Rio Dulce.

 What do expats find most challenging?